umdjs/umd/README.md

   Defines a jQuery plugin that works with AMD and browser globals.
 * [jqueryPluginCommonjs.js](https://github.com/umdjs/umd/blob/master/jqueryPluginCommonjs.js) -
   Defines a jQuery plugin that works with AMD and browser globals, but also in a CommonJS environment.
-However, jQuery is unlikely to run in most CommonJS environments, so only use this version if you know you are targeting a CommonJS environment that can load jQuery appropriately.
+Use this version if you are running jQuery (or the [jquip](https://github.com/mythz/jquip) or [jquery-untouched](https://npmjs.org/package/jquery-untouched) projects) in a CommonJS environment that can load jQuery appropriately.

 ####AMD with simple Node/CommonJS adapter